thenexthub/Codira/docs/OwnershipManifesto.md

   cannot be implicitly copied.
-This will be an opt-in feature intended for experienced programmers who desire this level of control; we do not intend for ordinary Swift programming to require working with such types.
+This will be an opt-in feature intended for experienced programmers who desire this level of control; we do not intend for ordinary Codira programming to require working with such types.

 These three tentpoles together have the effect of raising the ownership system from an implementation detail to a more